 Click on the play button to hear Jonathan's interview:

 In this episode I meet Access to Higher Education student Jonathan, who is studying the Health Science, Physiotherapy diploma at level 3.
 In his own words, Jonathan will talk about his studies with academy online learning, his background as a fitness instructor and physio assistant.
 As well as his expectations of studying the online diploma with AOLL.
+Hi Jonathan, thank you for joining me on this podcast episode.
+What has brought you to study an access to HE in Physiotherapy course with Academy Online Learning?

 It sounds like you've navigated a complex situation with your education and career goals, especially considering your family commitments.
 It's great that you passed your exams and moved on to the second year, even though exams aren't your strong suit.
 The shift to the Academy Online course, Access to Physiotherapy, seems like a smart choice, particularly because it aligns better with your learning style and life situation.
+You mentioned that this course is more user-friendly and focuses less on rote memory and more on skills like research and writing.
+That's really important, especially in a field like physiotherapy where practical knowledge and critical thinking are key.
+Have the units on the diploma supported your knowledge and understanding, even after your previous experience of working as a fitness instructor and physio assistant?

 I've always found physiotherapy interesting.
 Previously I worked as a fitness instructor in a local leisure centre, so I was helping training people and designing programs for them.
 And I also got involved in GP referral, so this is a program local health agencies would promote where people of certain conditions can be referred to designate leisure centres of trained staff, where you would then help people with Parkinson's, mental health conditions, maybe people recovering from surgery and stuff like that.
 So their doctor or their physio would have referred them to ourselves and we would have then designed a program for them.
 I always find that interesting and the other thing was I always get asked questions when you're training people.
 People inevitably unfortunately pick up injuries and stuff like that.
 And as a fitness instructor or personal trainer, your knowledge is limited and you have to also work within your own scope of practice.
 So when I got asked questions like, why is my leg sore, my arm's a bit sore today?
 You also don't know.
 You can't say, oh, did you over train or did you stretch last night or did you get proper nutrition?
 You're really limited in what you can really ask and probe in that way.
 So sometimes you just didn't, the majority of times you just don't know why someone's arm's sore or not be able to help somebody and you also have to refer them on to a physio.
 And I always find, always kind of, the people that train me, physios were kind of put at the top of the pyramid in regards to that.
 So it was always something I was always interested in and something I always wanted, I would love to be.
 I've had that interest for a long time and I find the human body interesting and that's what I like about the Academy Online training.
 The course I'm doing, Access to Physio, it's specific to where I want to go, health-based NHS, but also it's focused on the human body.
 I said the Access course at Manson previously that I was doing last year, you were doing chemistry and biology and then there's physics.
 And as much as I love those subjects and they are interesting, it's not what I need, if that makes sense.
 No one's going to ask me a chemical formula in regards to their back pain.